bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Describe maximum bending energy-->

-To explore the role of the cephalic furrow as a mechanical buffer, we analyzed computationally how it interacts with mitotic domains and germ band, and how it influences the formation of ectopic folds.
+To explore the role of the cephalic furrow as a mechanical buffer, we analyzed computationally how it interacts with mitotic domains and with the germ band, and how it influences the formation of ectopic folds.
 In our model, we programmed the cephalic furrow by establishing an intrinsic negative curvature ($K_{CF}$) to a narrow region of the particle--spring blastoderm that matches the span of the initiator cells *in vivo* ({@fig:model}a, {@fig:proportions}).
 Using the bending rigidity fine-tuned with the previous simulations and experiments, we ran a parameter sweep for different values of $K_{CF}$ and established a baseline ($K_{CF}>0.3$) where the invagination forms in a robust manner with minimal variability, phenocopying the cephalic furrow *in vivo* ({@fig:cf-sweep}a).
 Since our experiments indicate that the germ band is compressing the head--trunk tissues, we first asked whether the extension of the germ band can influence the depth of the cephalic furrow.